espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Storm Shroud.md

 * * *

 You become surrounded by a swirling storm of rain, sand, snow, or clouds, whichever of those suits your bound terrain.
 This activity has traits appropriate to the storm you create-typically earth for sand and water for rain, snow, or clouds.
-You become [[Concealed]] for 1 minute.
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] for 1 minute.
 You can't use this concealment to Hide or [[Sneak]], as normal for concealment that makes your position obvious.